 Symptoms of depression, anxiety, and stress are common negative emotions.
-Many people experience one or more of these symptoms on a frequent basis but are usually able to regulate their emotions quite easily.
+Many people experience one or more of these symptoms frequently but can usually regulate their emotions quite easily.

-Mental health assessments are one quick way to check in with your emotions in order to get a gauge of your risk factors.
+Mental health assessments are one quick way to check in with your emotions to gauge your risk factors.
 But not all online mental health assessments are created equal.
 For example, any online mental health assessment that purports to diagnose a condition is a massive red flag.
-To this day, there is no online mental health assessment that can do that.
+To this day, no online mental health assessment can do that.
 Only a qualified mental health professional can diagnose a condition.

 What is DASS-21?